Covid 19 coronavirus: Govt considering making tracer app use mandatory - NZ Herald

 More than two million people are registered for the app nationwide but the January average of scans per day fell to just 465,000.

-On Monday afternoon, a 15-minute Bay of Plenty Times survey witnessed two of 20 people use the app when entering Countdown Tauranga on Cameron Rd.
+On Monday afternoon, a 15-minute Rotorua Daily Post survey observed three out of 20 people sign in with the QR code at Rotorua Central Mall.

-At yesterday afternoon's Covid-19 update, Covid-19 Response Minister Chris Hipkins said the use of the app increased significantly when there was an outbreak.
+At yesterday afternoon's Covid-19 update, Minister for Covid-19 Response Chris Hipkins said the use of the app increased significantly when there was an outbreak.

 One of the reasons the Government had been hesitant to make using the app compulsory was the potential compliance cost, particularly for small businesses, Hipkins said.